 Lauren Miller is Operations Assistant who has come on board after working as a T2TGlobal intern during her senior year of college.
-Lauren graduated from Queens University of Charlotte with a major in psychology.
+Lauren graduated from Queens University of Charlotte in 2017 with a major in psychology.
 She has extensive leadership experience as the president of her sorority and as a manager in a fast food restaurant.
 A supporter of the nonprofit world, Lauren has two key qualifications: a can-do attitude and a gift for organization.
 When Lauren is not in the T2TGlobal office, she can be found either taking care of people’s dogs and children or cheering on the St Louis Cardinals.

 Michelle Pratico is Executive Vice President of T2TGlobal.
 A native Midwesterner, Michelle earned a Bachelor’s Degree in Mathematics from Lake Forest College in Illinois, followed by a Master of Fine Arts in Computer Graphics from the University of Illinois at Chicago.
 She has been awarded honorary membership in Associated Women in Mathematics.
 Michelle’s career has focused on the operational side of various businesses, and her interests put her solidly on the forefront of the emerging STEAM movement (Science, Technology, Engineering, Art, and Mathematics).

 Saoirse (“Seer-sha”) Scott is Outreach Coordinator.
 A senior at the University of North Carolina at Chapel Hill, she is majoring in Political Science and Spanish with a minor in Public Policy.
 She developed her Spanish fluency outside the classroom by volunteering with El Centro Hispano in Carrboro, NC.
 She interned with T2TGlobal in Antigua, Guatemala, for a summer, and her skills proved so valuable that she was hired immediately upon her return to the US.
 She is originally from a small town in the NC mountains.
 In her spare time, she sings with a campus acapella group called the Tarpeggios.